 What different a solarimeter from a pyranometer?

-The solarimeter and pyranometer are tools that measure solar radiation.
-However, they have different purposes and features.
+The solarimeter and pyranometer are tools that measure sunlight.
+They have different uses and features.

-A solarimeter is a tool that measures the total solar radiation hitting a surface.
-This includes both direct sunlight and scattered light.
-Researchers primarily utilize it for observing and analyzing solar radiation patterns and their environmental impacts.
+A solarimeter is a tool that measures total solar radiation on a surface.
+This includes direct sunlight and scattered light.
+Researchers mainly use it to study solar radiation patterns and their effects on the environment.

 Principle and application

-Researchers use solarimeter in weather studies, climate science, and solar energy research.
-They measure the solar energy that photovoltaic (PV) systems and other solar technologies can capture.
+Researchers use solarimeters in weather studies, climate science, and solar energy research.
+These tools measure the solar energy that solar panels and other solar technologies can collect.

-This comprehensive measurement of both direct and scattered light hitting a surface over time provides a detailed picture of the solar energy input at a particular location.
+This detailed measurement shows both direct and scattered light hitting a surface over time.
+It gives a clear view of the solar energy input at a specific location.

-Technicians carefully calibrate pyranometers to provide accurate readings of solar radiation.
-They often include temperature sensors and other features to reduce environmental effects.
+Technicians adjust pyranometers to get accurate readings of solar radiation.
+They often add temperature sensors and other features to reduce environmental effects.

-A solarimeter measures the total solar radiation hitting a surface.
-In contrast, a pyranometer measures solar radiation on a specific surface over time.
-Meteorologists commonly use pyranometers for weather forecasting and climate analysis.
+A solarimeter measures the total solar radiation that reaches a surface.
+A pyranometer measures solar radiation on a specific surface over time.
+Meteorologists often use pyranometers to help with weather forecasting and climate analysis.